ericsonga/APCSAReview/_sources/Stories/Interviewees/D_Deinde-Smith.rst

 **Why did she choose computer science?**

 *"There's things that have to do with tech that aren't strict coding or sometimes seen as what female engineers are drawn to — typically being UI or UX.
 It's the stereotype of women being drawn to soft skills that made me want to get a degree in something that people couldn't dispute was CS.
 It made me want, at the minimum, to have a piece of paper that said computer science.
 I could point at it and say, 'No, no I learned computer science.'"*

+.. youtube:: FW1fRJ4Ak3U
+    :divid: Destini_Deinde_Smith
+    :height: 315
+    :width: 560